[January 31 2004]

 [Page 46, line 3] Irish Biddy A derogatory expression, meaning you 'fussy old Irishwoman'.
 M‘Turk, of course, was Irish.

-[Page 46, line 5] a fat, brown-backed volume of the late Sixties obviously the poems of Robert Browning, as the reference to Gigadibs shows, and later the one to Men and Women.
+[Page 46, line 5] a fat, brown-backed volume of the late Sixties obviously the poems of Robert Browning, as the reference to Gigadibs above show.
 In 1855 Browning published two volumes of poems called Men and Women, the best known of which are the dramatic monologues ("Fra Lippo Lippi", "Andrea del Sarto", etc.).
+For Kipling's early enthusiasm for Browning, see our notes on "Overheard" (1883).

 [Page 46, line 25] the Opium-Eater Thomas de Quincey (1785-1859), who wrote Confessions of an English Opium-Eater (in book form, 1822 and 1823; reprinted in a longer form in 1856).